 Chances are you’ve heard the term pre-approval before, but it often only comes up when talking about mortgages.
-You might not have seen it attached to personal loans, but receiving pre-approval for a loan is a vital part of the application process.
+You might not have seen it attached to personal loans, but receiving personal loan pre-approval is a vital part of the application process.

-Pre-approval simply means the lender might approve you based on what it has seen so far.
-At this point, it can give you a quote for a personal loan, but it does not mean you are guaranteed the loan.
+Personal loan pre-approval simply means the lender might approve you based on what it has seen so far.
+At this point, it can give you a quote for a pre-approved loan, but it does not mean you are guaranteed the loan.

 Keep in mind that when you apply, some lenders will only do a soft credit check to give pre-approval, but not all – some may go straight to the hard credit check, so be sure to apply selectively if you’re worried about your credit score taking a dip.